mac-cain13/R.swift/Readme.md

 ## Contribute

-We'll love contributions, read [Documentation/Contribute.md] for info on how to report issues, submit ideas and submit pull requests!
+We'll love contributions, read the [contribute docs](Documentation/Contribute.md) for info on how to report issues, submit ideas and submit pull requests!

 ## License